aricday/gateway-ansible-playbook/roles/gateway_restart_replication/README.md

 ### Requirements
-- The role must be executed with the Ansible user having root privilege. root access to run /opt/SecureSpan/Appliance/bin/restart_replication.sh and create_user.sh root access to update /etc/my.cnf
+- The role must be executed with the Ansible user having root privilege. root access to run /opt/SecureSpan/Appliance/bin/restart_replication.sh and create_slave.sh root access to update /etc/my.cnf
 -  The network of the target gateways must be pre-configured.
 -  The MySQL 8 server must be started